Header Image 1

 • BA (Hons) Visual Communication, Leeds Arts University

-• BA (Hons) Fashion Design, Falmouth University
+• BA (Hons) Interior Design, Falmouth University

-• BA (Hons) Fine Art, Salford University
+• BA (Hons) Fine Art, University of Central Lancashire

-• BA (Hons) Graphic Design & Illustration
+• BA (Hons) Illustration and Animation, Nottingham Trent University

 What is the Exam Board for BTEC Art & Design?